 \subsection{Variable Projection Viewpoint}

 The $\mbf A$ update in the method of~\cite{zou2006sparse} is in closed form, while the $\mbf B$ update requires an iterative method.
-To exploit the efficiency of the $\mbf A$ update, we think of projecting out $\mbf A$ and introduce the sparse PCA value function
+To exploit the efficiency of the $\mbf A$ update, we consider projecting out $\mbf A$ and introducing the sparse PCA value function

 viewing the original SPCA problem~\eqref{eq:spca_obj} as